 Also, 2-strokes have reeds that air and fuel go through into the cylinder, so if they are cracked or broken the bike will not run right.
 This could cause the plug to foul, so before you go out and buy anything expensive, make sure the reeds are still good.

 While this usually isn’t the main problem, it could be that your spark plug isn’t burning hot enough.
 Having a hotter spark will ignite the fuel stronger, leaving less residual gas/oil in the cylinder that could cause the plug to foul.
 This isn’t the best choice long-term, but I’d say it’s safe to go one plug hotter than stock.
 Spark plug manufacturers aren’t always the same, so make sure you find out how they rate them.

 For an example, an NGK BR9EG is commonly used in a 125 2-stroke dirt bike.
 One plug hotter would be a BR8EG.
 I have done this before while out trail riding for a weekend since I didn’t have time to re-jet the carburetor.

 4-Strokes Foul Plugs Too…

 Don’t be fooled into thinking that only 2-strokes foul plugs.
 4-Strokes, although it is not as common, do foul plugs.
 Like I mentioned before, improper jetting is the main reason why dirt bikes foul spark plugs.
-Almost every motocross bike comes rich from the factory (especially Honda 2-Strokes when they were being made).
-It’s usually a pretty simple fix, but many riders are too lazy and would rather continue buying plugs instead of spending a few bucks a jets.
+Many motocross bike comes rich from the factory (especially Honda 2-Strokes when they were being made).
+It’s usually a pretty simple fix, but many riders are too lazy and would rather continue buying plugs instead of spending a few bucks on jets.